littleIMU/Vault/main/knowledge/ROS.md

 # [Dynamic_reconfiguration](http://wiki.ros.org/dynamic_reconfigure)

 The dynamic_reconfigure package provides a means to update parameters at runtime without having to restart the node.
+The gui configure can be done with command `rosrun rqt_reconfigure rqt_reconfigure `

 # [Dynamic Reconfigure](http://wiki.ros.org/dynamic_reconfigure/Tutorials)